Muhammad ibn al-Qasim

-Muhammad ibn al-Qasim belonged to the Banu Thaqif, an Arab tribe that is concentrated around the city of Taif in western Arabia.
+Muḥammad ibn al-Qāsim al-Thaqafī belonged to the Banu Thaqif, an Arab tribe that is concentrated around the city of Taif in western Arabia.
 After the Muslim conquest of Persia, he was assigned as the governor of Fars, likely succeeding his uncle Muhammad ibn Yusuf al-Thaqafi.
-From 708 to 711, Muhammad ibn al-Qasim led the Sindh conquest.
+From 708 to 711, Muḥammad ibn al-Qāsim al-Thaqafī led the Sindh conquest.
 He established Islamic rule throughout the region, serving as governor of Sindh from 712 until his death in 715.
 After his last conquest of Multan (Punjab), he returned to Arabia where on the way he died in Mosul, in modern Iraq, though some sources record that his body was buried in Makran, a semi-desert coastal region in Balochistan.